Letter from CAPS Office

 Letter from Dr. Kell Fujimoto, Director of Counseling and Psychological Services:

-It is important for all of us to put our mental health and well-being as a top priority.
-Stay connected with your family and friends.
-Maintain physical distancing, but stay emotionally and socially connected through phone, text, and video conversations.
+During times of distress, it is important for us to stay connected with family, friends, and people who provide us support and care.
+Continue to stay physically distant, but emotionally and socially connected through phone and video calls, text messaging, and social media.
 Limit your exposure to the news and when you do seek out information, obtain it from accurate, reliable, and trustworthy sources.
-Maintain a routine, but also be flexible with yourself and listen to your feelings and body.
-Finally, get outside and in touch with nature.
-Notice the air quality in your area and when safe, get out and take a walk.
-Always wear a mask and maintain physical distance.
+Maintain a routine, but be flexible with yourself and listen to your feelings and body.
+Finally, get outside and in touch with nature, and always wear a mask.

 For crisis intervention services, students can speak to a counselor by calling our main line at (408) 924-5910.
 In addition, students can contact the Santa Clara County Suicide and Crisis Hotline at (855) 278-4204 or send a text to the Crisis Text Line at 741741.
 For life threatening emergencies, individuals should call 911; or if you live on campus, call campus police at (408) 924-2222.